 We are planning to upgrade CA 2E from 8.6 to 8.7.

-YTRGRCVP has no reference in the 8.7 documentation, so what is its role and how does it impact existing trigger processing?
+YTRGRCVP has no reference in the CA 2E 8.7 documentation.
+What is its role and how does it impact existing trigger processing?

-NOTE: At r8.6 these objects were not created by default by the YDUPAPPOBJ command in the run time library.
-They had to be added back in later.
-But this has been resolved in r8.7.
-After upgrading model to r8.7, when doing a YDUPAPPOBJ again, these objects would be created correctly in the run-time library.
+NOTE: In CA 2E 8.6, these objects were not created by default by the YDUPAPPOBJ command in the runtime library and had to be added back in later.
+This has been resolved in CA 2E 8.7.
+After upgrading model to CA 2E 8.7, when doing a YDUPAPPOBJ again, these objects would be created correctly in the runtime library.